ThiagoMarchini/ThiagoMarchini/README.md

 <br />
 Hi there! 👋
 I'm Thiago Marchini and I'm currently open to work!<br /><br />
-I'm currently studying Full-Stack web development at Trybe.
+I studied Full-Stack web development at Trybe.
 I consider myself a creative and open-minded person who loves technology!
 Coding is a passion.
 Building the code from nothing and seeing the finished application running is a wonderful sensation!
-Nowadays I'm also starting to build some simple hardware projects on Arduino<br /><br />
+Nowadays I'm also starting to build some simple hardware projects on Arduino and learning some VR development on Meta Quest.  <br /><br />
 Languages and tools I use:<br />
 <img width="50px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" style="max-width:100%;">
 <img width="50px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" style="max-width:100%;">